Credit Card Processing Fees: What You Need to Know

 - Virtual terminal: If you get phone orders, a virtual terminal lets you manually key-in card info.
 Again, some companies charge extra for this feature.

-- PCI fees: Some providers offer PCI compliance services and some leave the responsibility up to you.
+- PCI compliance fees: Some providers offer PCI compliance services and some leave the responsibility up to you.
 Make sure you understand what's provided and if there's a fee charged.

 - Set-up fees: Some merchant account providers charge a fee to set you up on their network.
 This could be for a technician to come out and set up the hardware or even for over-the-phone support.